mpcore-hub/RetroPie-Legacy/README.md

 <img src="https://raw.githubusercontent.com/mpcore-hub/RetroPie-Setup/nxt-legacy/scriptmodules/supplementary/mpcore/splashscreens/mpnxt-splashscreen.png" width="320" height="180"><img src="https://raw.githubusercontent.com/mpcore-hub/RetroPie-Setup/nxt-legacy/scriptmodules/supplementary/retropiemenu/icons_nes/mpcore.png" width="180" height="180"><img src="https://raw.githubusercontent.com/mpcore-hub/RetroPie-Setup/nxt-legacy/scriptmodules/supplementary/mpcore/tekcommand_png/configs/nes/launching.png" width="300" height="160">

+This complet custom RetroPie fork for MPCORE(Microplay-Core) is optimized for use on Armbian/Debian legacy 32Bit with Microplay AlphaCore2 One/Two/Plus SBC or the most Allwinner sun7i, sun8i, sun50i SBCs like Orange PIs, Banana PIs, Tritium H3

 ## General Usage

-Shell script to setup Allwinner H2+/H3 SBC on Armbian/Debian with many emulators and games, using EmulationStation as the graphical front end.
+Shell script to setup Allwinner A20/A64/H2+/H3/H5 SBC on Armbian/Debian with many emulators and games, using EmulationStation as the graphical front end.
 Based on the RetroPie Basic Script see on GitHub (RetroPie) or via website at https://retropie.org.uk

-This script is optimized for use on Armbian/Debian with AlphaCore2 One/Two/Plus, Orange PI Lite/One/PC/PC Plus/Zero, Tritium H2/H3, Banana Pi M2+/Zero SBC

 To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed: